migtools/oadp-non-admin/docs/architecture.md

 ## OADP integration

 Normally, to ship a controller to users, the project would present the file created by `make build-installer` command (which include various Kubernetes objects, like Namespace, ServiceAccount, Deployment, etc), to user to install the controller.
 But since NAC needs OADP operator to properly work, those Kubernetes objects are shipped within OADP operator (and also Kubernetes objects in `config/samples/` folder).
-Because of this restriction, generated Kubernetes objects names and labels in `config/` folder, may need to be updated to match OADP operator standards (and avoid duplications, by adding `non-admin-` prefix to Kubernetes object names).
+Because of this restriction, generated Kubernetes objects names and labels in `config/` folder, may need to be updated to match OADP operator standards (for example, `oadp-nac` values are changed to `oadp-operator`) and avoid duplications, by changing Kubernetes object names to `non-admin-controller`, or adding it as a prefix.

 > **NOTE:** If needed, you can test NAC alone by running `make build-installer` and `oc apply -f ./dist/install.yaml`.
 You may want to customize namespace (`openshift-adp-system`) and container image (`quay.io/konveyor/oadp-non-admin:latest`) in that file prior to deploying it to your cluster.